tamusiunas/ESPSimple/README.md

 ###MQTT example

-The example bellow uses the software [Eclipse Mosquitto](https://mosquitto.org) to present an MQTT usage example (the Eclipse Mosquitto is installed locally):
+The example below uses the software [Eclipse Mosquitto](https://mosquitto.org) to present an MQTT usage example (the Eclipse Mosquitto is installed locally):

 ```bash
 #